sheeny72/RPiSandB/README.md

 The code also calculates the difference between the two FFT plots as well.
 Trending has been added to the FFT difference plot to assist in quantitative and qualitative comparison.

+This version has now been updated to allow use of local instrument response files if instrument response is unavailable on the FDSN server.

 Example output files are: Log Truck Passing *.png.

-As all my programs use the same data format and variable names, this is a simple way to save the data in a readable (if verbose) form, to be able to retrieve the data simply to rerun a report of apply a new report to and old event.

 # MagLimit.py
 This code can be run on any Raspberry Shake on the Raspberry Shake Network.